 The drive or folder window opens.
-If you do not see the contents of the drive or folder, click Show the contents of this drive or View the entire contents of this drive (or this folder).
+If you do not see the contents of the drive or folder, click Show the contents of this drive.

 - 3 Select File, then New, then Folder.
 The new folder is created. - 4 Type a name for the folder, then press ENTER.
 The new folder name appears by the folder icon.